Andro-T/dsc-mod-3-project-v2-1-online-ds-sp-000/README.md

 **customer_churn_pres.pdf** contains the Presentation focused on high level explanation of findings.

-A related Blog Post can be found on Link.
+An unrelated Blog Post covering my Data Journey can be found <a href="https://docs.google.com/document/d/1iS6thPO3TJcuT7WGf0n9KS-ClSaWjG2n_WtMSmcfsbU/edit?usp=sharing">here</a>.

 Please enjoy and please do not hesitate to reach out with any questions you might have!